mmoessler/illustration-statistical-concepts/README.md

 ```

-or based on a rmd file,
+or, based on a rmd file,

 ```